majisti/boilerplate/README.md

 Running your code within the command line will stop at the line where you place a breakpoint.
 To debug within your browser, you must install the Chrome XDebug Helper extension.
 Once installed, you can click on it and select "debug".
 Your code will stop on the line.

+Note: for now, step debugging using bin/test_env.sh will not work.
+You need to use docker-compose run --rm php bin/codecept -v run

 # Intellij